hivdb/chiro-cms/resources/covid-review.md

 CQ and hydroxychloroquine (HCQ) have demonstrated modest inhibitory activity in vitro against MERS-CoV[^10.1128/AAC.03036-14][^10.3390/v10060283][^10.1128/AAC.03011-14], SARS-CoV[^10.1186/1743-422X-2-69][^10.1177/095632020601700505][^10.1016/j.bbrc.2004.08.085][^10.1128/AAC.03011-14], and SARS-CoV-2[^10.1038/s41422-020-0282-0][^10.1038/s41421-020-0156-0][^10.1093/cid/ciaa237][^10.1101/2020.03.20.999730][^10.1101/2020.04.04.020925][^10.1101/2020.03.29.014407][^10.1101/2020.04.03.023846] with most EC<sub>50</sub>s ranging between 1 μM and 10 μM.
 Chloroquine has also been shown to reduce mortality in a mouse model of HCoV-OC43 infection[^10.1128/AAC.01509-08][^10.1128/JVI.00023-19] but to have minimal if any effects on virus levels in a mouse SARS-CoV model[^10.1177/095632020601700505].
 Moreover, despite its _in vitro_ inhibitory activity against influenza and other viruses including dengue, large clinical trials of CQ have not demonstrated clinical benefit[^10.1371/journal.pntd.0000785][^10.1016/S1473-3099(11)70065-2].
 The lack of clinical efficacy may reflect the fact that at standard dosages, CQ and HCQ do not achieve sufficiently high inhibitory drug levels[^10.1111/j.1365-2125.1989.tb03439.x][^10.2165/00003088-199631040-00003][^10.1128/AAC.00339-08][^10.1002/cpt.1856][^10.1002/cpt.1909].

 There has been one randomized controlled trial showing that HCQ does not prevent infection in persons with household or occupational SARS-CoV-2 exposure[^10.1056/NEJMoa2016638].
+Howe

 and three large observational studies strongly suggesting that CQ and HCQ, are unlikely to provide any clinical benefit for treating persons with CoVID-19[^10.1056/NEJMoa2012410][^10.1016/S0140-6736(20)31180-6][^10.1101/2020.04.16.20065920].
 Two studies have also reported that CQ analogs, particularly when used in combination with azithromycin, are likely to be associated with increased morbidity and mortality as a result of an increased risk of ventricular arrhythmias[^10.1016/S0140-6736(20)31180-6][^10.1001/jamanetworkopen.2020.8857].
 Four small controlled trials also found no evidence of clinical or virological benefit for the use of chloroquine analogs[^10.1101/2020.03.22.20040758][^10.1001/jamanetworkopen.2020.8857][^10.1101/2020.04.10.20060558][^10.3785/j.issn.1008-9292.2020.03.03]; one of these reported an increased risk of ventricular arrhythmias[^10.1001/jamanetworkopen.2020.8857].
 The remaining small observational studies reported highly variable results[^10.1136/bmj.m1844][^10.1016/j.medmal.2020.03.006][^10.1016/j.tmaid.2020.101663][^10.1101/2020.04.26.20081059][^10.1101/2020.04.27.20073379][^10.1093/ofid/ofaa130].